lordmulder/DynamicAudioNormalizer/README.md

 Furthermore, note that – unless you are using the *static* build of the Dynamic Audio Normalizer – the Winamp plug-in DLL also requires the Dynamic Audio Normalizer *core* library, i.e. ``DynamicAudioNormalizerAPI.dll``.
 This means that the *core* library **must** be made available to Winamp *in addition* to the DSP/Effect plug-in itself.
 Otherwise, loading the DSP/Effect plug-in DLL is going to fail!
 Though, copying the *core* library to the same directory, where the plug-in DLL is located, i.e. the ``Plugins`` directory, generally is **not** sufficient.
 Instead, the *core* library must be located in one of those directories that are checked for additional DLL dependencies (see [**here**](http://msdn.microsoft.com/en-us/library/windows/desktop/ms682586%28v=vs.85%29.aspx#standard_search_order_for_desktop_applications) for details).
 Therefore, it is *recommended* to copy the ``DynamicAudioNormalizerAPI.dll`` file into the same directory where the Winamp "main" executable (EXE file) is located.

-## Knwon Limitations ##
+## Known Limitations ##

 The Dynamic Audio Normalizer plug-in for Winamp does *not* provide a configuration dialogue yet, so always the *default* settings are used.
 This will be addressed in a future version.
-Pacthes welcome ;-)
+Patches are welcome ;-)

 # Configuration #

-This chapter describes the configuration options that can be used to tweak the behaviour of the Dynamic Audio Normalizer.
+This chapter describes the configuration options that can be used to tweak the behavior of the Dynamic Audio Normalizer.

 While the default parameter of the Dynamic Audio Normalizer have been chosen to give satisfying results for a wide range of audio sources, it can be advantageous to adapt the parameters to the individual audio file as well as to your personal preferences.
 The *default* settings have been chosen rather "conservative", so that the dynamics of the audio are preserved well.
 People who desire a more "aggressive" effect should try using a *smaller* [*filter size*](#gaussian-filter-window-size), or enable [*input compression*](#input-compression).